vulogov/Bund/Documentation/Bund_Library_Guide/lib/rotate_current_right/sample.typ

   gutter: 2em,
 )[```rust
   //
-  // Rotate current stack to the left
+  // Rotate current stack to the right
   //
-  1 2 3 rotate_current_left
+  1 2 3 rotate_current_right
-  // The state of stack is 2 3 1
+  // The state of stack is 3 1 2
   ```
 ]